• Free shipping on all orders

 10. Perfume and Cologne

-Since perfumes and colognes often contain scents and essential oils that dogs don’t like, it’s common for them not to enjoy the smell of many of these fragrances.
+Since perfumes and colognes contain scents and essential oils that dogs don’t like, they commonly avoid them.
 You may notice that your dog will stay away from you right after you spray perfume or cologne.

 Perfumes and colognes can be too strong for a dog’s nose.
-So, it’s important to remember not to hold them or pet them right after you put some on.
-The fragrance can rub off on your dog and stick to their coats, and this will only further irritate their noses.
+So, it’s important to remember not to hold them or pet them right after you apply them.
+The fragrance can rub off on your dog and stick to their coats, which will irritate their noses.

 Divider-Dog Paw and Bone- New